kinecosystem/kin-website-docs/docs/friendbot.md

 ## Inspect account

 This next step shifts from the Friendbot service to the Horizon servers which provide REST API access to the Kin Blockchain Playground (testnet).
-Horizon allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, etc. You will continue to use the Horizon API even after your Kin integration is in production.
+Horizon allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, and etc. You will continue to use the Horizon API even after your Kin integration is in production.

 The following request allows you to confirm the new account was correctly created and automatically received Kin.
-Note the change in domain reflecting the shift from Friendbot to Horizon access to the Kin Blockchain testnet.
+**Note:** the change in domain reflecting the shift from Friendbot to Horizon access to the Kin Blockchain testnet.

 ```bash
 curl "http://horizon-testnet.kininfrastructure.com/accounts/<public address>"